Aleksandra-Danilova/experimental_data_modeling_and_analysis/README.md

 # Experimental Data Modeling and Analysis
-Project for modeling and analisys of experimental data.
+Project for modeling and analisys of experimental data from Experimental Data Modeling and Analysis Course.

 The project is a Python application that allows to model, process, and analyze both 1D and 2D signals.
 For example, you can simulate noise / cardiogram and other effects, highlight edges and details in images, change the stress in speech, etc.